UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_05/EXERCISES.md

-  * Create a python library that implements the ```Fraction``` class, containing its constructor, the data members to save numerator and denominator, and three class method that returns the division between the numerator and the denominator.
+  * Create a python library that implements the ```Fraction``` class, containing its constructor, the data members to save numerator and denominator, and the class method that returns the division between the numerator and the denominator.

 ## Exercise 5.2